Peregrine Bertie, 3rd Duke of Ancaster and Kesteven

-General Peregrine Bertie, 3rd Duke of Ancaster and Kesteven (1714 – 12 August 1778), styled Lord Willoughby de Eresby from 1715 to 1723 and Marquess of Lindsey from 1735 to 1742, was an English peer.
+General Peregrine Bertie, 3rd Duke of Ancaster and Kesteven, (1714 – 12 August 1778), styled Lord Willoughby de Eresby from 1715 to 1723 and Marquess of Lindsey from 1735 to 1742, was an English peer.

 Early life

 Bertie was born in 1714 and, beginning, in 1715, was styled Lord Willoughby de Eresby.
 He was the eldest son of Peregrine Bertie, 2nd Duke of Ancaster and Kesteven, and Jane Brownlow (a daughter of Sir John Brownlow, 3rd Baronet).
 Among his younger siblings were Lord Albemarle Bertie (a gambler and sportsman who was blinded early in his youth), Brownlow Bertie, 5th Duke of Ancaster and Kesteven, Lady Mary Bertie (wife of Samuel Greatheed), Lady Albinia Bertie (wife of Francis Beckford), Lady Jane Bertie (wife of Gen. Edward Mathew), and Lady Caroline Bertie (wife of George Dewar).

 Career

 On the death of his father in 1742, he succeeded him in the dukedom and as Lord Great Chamberlain and Lord Lieutenant of Lincolnshire, and was appointed to the Privy Council.

+He raised a regiment (The Duke of Ancaster's Regiment) during the Jacobite rising of 1745.
 He gained the rank of Major-General on 19 January 1755, Lieutenant-General on 3 February 1759 and General on 25 May 1772.

 For some time in the 1750s, he sought to establish a series of mines in the upper Conwy valley in Wales.
 For this purpose, he engaged the German immigrant, Diederich Wessel Linden as his agent.